This Day in History: The Great Chicago Fire

-On this day in 1871, the Great Chicago Fire is finally extinguished.
-The fire had killed 300 people and destroyed nearly 3.5 square miles of the city.
+On this day in 1871, a fire rages.
+The Great Chicago Fire would kill 300 people and destroy nearly 3.5 square miles of the city.
 One in three residents would be left homeless.
-The tragedy would change Chicago forever.
+The city would rebuild, but the tragedy would change Chicago forever.

 A legend grew that a woman by the name of Kate O’Leary had started the blaze.
 Reportedly, she’d been milking her cow when the cow kicked over a lantern, sparking a fire.
 A drought, strong winds, and poorly constructed buildings did the rest.